RuichiXiong/RuichiXiong.github.io/_pages/about.md

 Welcome to my website!
 My name is <font size="+3"><b>Ruichi Xiong</b></font>.

-I am a Ph.D. candidate at the Rotman School of Management of University of Toronto.
+I am a Ph.D. candidate at the Rotman School of Management in University of Toronto.

 In the academic year 2022-2023, I will be on the job market.

-My primary research interest lies in evaluating and understanding the impacts of international geographic and social connections on local entrepreneurship, innovation, and development.
+My primary research interest lies in evaluating and understanding the impacts of <b>international geographic and social connections on local entrepreneurship, innovation, and development</b>.

 <ins>Research fields</ins>: Urban, Entrepreneurship, Innovation, Trade, Development.